fatehajahan/InstaApp/README.md

 ## 📦 How to Run the Project Locally

 ### 1. Clone the Repository
-bash
+bash:
 git clone https://github.com/fatehajahan/InstaApp
-cd instaApp

-Install Dependencies
+and cd instaApp and then to Install Dependencies
-bash:
-npm install
+bash: npm install
+or you can also visit my hosted link - https://insta-app-omega.vercel.app/

 ## 📦 Images of my InstaApp
 #### 🔐 Login Page